philcoffeejunkie/flatmark/README.md

 ## Format Specification

 The core of **flatmark** is a plaintext file containing all bookmarks.
-The format is inspired by successful and simple formats like todo.txt — there are only three rules:
+The format is inspired by successful and simple formats like todo.txt — a bookmark is one line in the file consisting of three parts:

-- a bookmark is one line in the file, beginning with the link itself
+- the link itself, starting with the protocol string (mandatory)
-- after the link follows a whitespace and an optional description in brackets
+- a description in parentheses (optional)
-- after the description there are tags indicated by the hash-sign
+- tags for later filtering, indicated by the hash-sign (optional)

 A simple example would look like this: